gregory-kyro/HAC-Net/process_data/README.md

 ### 4) Create hdf file
   - **create_hdf.py**

+### 5) Subdivide hdf file into train, validation, and test sets

-### 5) Create hdf files containing voxelized train, test, and validation data for use in the 3D-CNN
+### 6) Create hdf files containing voxelized train, test, and validation data for use in the 3D-CNN
   - **create_voxelized_hdf.py**